WORKING WITH DG ECHO VISIBILITY | 2021 - 2027

 No. The Manual provides general guidance on the implementation of standard visibility, which is a contractual obligation in all EU-funded humanitarian projects.
 The concrete application depends on and may be adapted to the specific circumstances of the individual project.
 For each Action, the Partner must choose those measures which are considered to ensure visibility for the EU in the most effective way.
 The planned activities should be described as precisely as possible at the proposal stage.
 For more information, please consult this page.

-Therefore, Partners have a contractual obligation to perform standard visibility activities, including:
+Partners have a contractual obligation to perform standard visibility activities, namely:

 As regards “above-standard visibility”, ECHO generally invites Partners to consider undertaking more elaborate communication actions with the view of more effectively reaching European audiences.
-ECHO can make available additional budget for such activities, e.g. visits by journalists.
 In case your organisation plans to perform such additional communication activities a detailed communication plan must be submitted and approved by ECHO as part of the proposal.

 Note that “above-standard” comes on top of standard visibility measures, which must be undertaken in all projects.